aesara-devs/aesara/doc/library/tensor/basic.rst

     .. testcode:: switch

-      import Aesara.tensor as at
+      import aesara.tensor as at
       a,b = at.dmatrices('a','b')
       x,y = at.dmatrices('x','y')
       z = at.switch(at.lt(a,b), x, y)

 .. function:: where(cond, ift, iff)

-   Alias for `switch`. where is the numpy name.
+   Alias for `switch`. where is the NumPy name.

 .. function:: clip(x, min, max)

-    Return a variable representing x, but with all elements greater than `max` clipped to `max` and all elements less than `min` clipped to `min`.
+    Return a variable representing `x`, but with all elements greater than `max` clipped to `max` and all elements less than `min` clipped to `min`.

     Normal broadcasting rules apply to each of `x`, `min`, and `max`.

-    Note that there is no warning for inputs that are the wrong way round (`min > max`), and that results in this case may differ from ``numpy.clip``.
+    Note that there is no warning for inputs that are the wrong way round (`min > max`), and that results in this case may differ from `numpy.clip`.

 Bit-wise
 --------

 The bitwise operators possess this interface:
-    :Parameter:  *a* - symbolic Tensor of integer type.
+    :Parameter:  *a* - symbolic tensor of integer type.
-    :Parameter:  *b* - symbolic Tensor of integer type.
+    :Parameter:  *b* - symbolic tensor of integer type.

     .. note::